Maceris/Hemera/docs/operators.md

 The pipe operator takes output from one function and provides it as input for another.

 By default it will provide all output, in order, at the start of the next functions arguments.
-Additional arguments will have to be provided.

 ```
 get_string :: fn() -> string {/* ... */}